OVER-THE-AIR (OTA) TESTING

 OTA radiated transmitter measurements are performed by measuring the device radiated power in two orthogonal polarizations at defined measurement locations surrounding the device while transmitting at maximum output power.
 Results are averaged by analyzing the spatially distributed data points to characterize the transmit performance of the device.
 TRP measurements can be evaluated for single and multiple transmitter devices.

 - Total Isotropic Sensitivity (TIS)

-- CTIA Test Plan for Mobile Station Over the Air Performance
+- CTIA Test Plan for Wireless Device Over-the-Air Performance